7 Ways to Be Less Wasteful While Moving

 Find Used Boxes

 If you don’t happen to have a lot of boxes lying around, you can check with local retailers to see if they have boxes they are planning on recycling.
-Retailers such as grocery stores or warehouse stores typically receive items in boxes and have extra ones lying around, so ask if you can have or purchase some of the old boxes.
-If you still end up having to buy brand-new boxes for your move, choose boxes made with recycled materials to amp up the eco-friendliness.
+Retailers such as grocery stores or warehouse stores typically receive items in boxes and have extra ones lying around, so ask if you can have some.
+If you can’t get free boxes and end up having to buy brand-new boxes for your move, choose boxes made with recycled materials to amp up the eco-friendliness.

 Use Existing Materials for Packing